 The IJB comprises eight voting members, made up of four Elected Members appointed by Renfrewshire Council and four Non-Executive Directors appointed by NHS Greater Glasgow and Clyde.
 Non-voting members include the Chief Officer, Chief Finance Officer (CFO), Chief Social Work Officer (CSWO), staff representatives, service professionals, third sector, trade union and carer representatives.
+Full membership details are available on the HSCP website and can be found in appendix 1,

 There were a number of changes to the IJB membership over the last year, as follows: